Virtual Classes of Character Stacks: Introduction

 \subsection{Acknowledgments}

 The second and third authors would like to thank Bas Edixhoven, David Holmes, and Masoud Kamgarpour for important discussions related to the paper; and Matthieu Romagny for the discussion about Lemma \ref{le:romagny}.
 The first author wants to thank the hospitality of the Department of Mathematics at Universidad Aut\'onoma de Madrid where this work was partially completed.
-The first author has been partially supported by the Spanish \textit{Ministerio de Ciencia e Innovación} through the research project PID2019-106493RB-I00 (DL-CEMG) and by \textit{Comunidad de Madrid} R+D research project PR27/21-029 for young researchers.
+The first author has been partially supported by the Spanish \textit{Ministerio de Ciencia e Innovación} through the research project PID2019-106493RB-I00 (DL-CEMG), by the COMPLEXFUILDS grant awarded by the BBVA Foundation, and by \textit{Comunidad de Madrid} R+D research project PR27/21-029 for young researchers.